 Total return, harvest and spawner abundances for Yukon River fall Chum salmon are estimated by a run reconstruction using a state-space modeling approach that is updated annually (Fleischman & Borba 2009, United States and Canada Joint Technical Committee 2024).
 Spawner abundances were estimated using data from escapement monitoring projects that cover 95% of the drainage and yields drainage-wide estimates (Fleischman & Borba 2009).
 Harvest data to inform the run reconstruction were compiled from commercial fish tickets and subsistence surveys.
 In the run reconstruction, the total run size was assumed equal to the sum of spawners and harvest.
-Yukon river Chum salmon are also caught as bycatch in the Bering Sea pollock fishery.
+In the marine environment, Yukon River fall Chum salmon are caught as bycatch in the Bering Sea pollock fishery.
 However, the impact is estimated to be less than 2% from 2011-2022, except 2021 where it was estimated higher at 5% (National Marine Fisheries Service, Alaska Region 2024).
 Due to a shorter timeseries and low impact rate, we have not included these bycatch removal estimates in the model.
 Age composition information was collected from lower river fisheries and test fisheries (Fleischman & Borba 2009).
 We used the estimated total return abundance by calendar year and age (Ny,s=r,a) to calculate the predicted proportions at age by calendar year (οy,s=r,a).
 The difference between the annual return age composition predicted by the model, οy,s=r,a, and the observed return age composition proportions, py,s=r,awas minimized by relating the two using a multinomial likelihood.

 py,s=r,a~Multinomial(ESS,οy,s=r,a) Eq.
 4.12

 We fit the IPM to the return, harvest, and spawner estimates ranging from brood years 2002 to 2021.
 Here, we incorporated error from the run reconstruction into the total observation error.
-We fixed sigma in each likelihood using the average of annual standard deviations as estimated by the Fall Chum run reconstruction (Table 2) (Fleischman & Borba 2009).
+We fixed sigma in each likelihood using the average of annual standard deviations estimated by the fall Chum salmon run reconstruction (Table 2) (Fleischman & Borba 2009).
 For all likelihoods, sigma acts as a weighting factor which helps account for confidence and uncertainty in contributions of different sources of information to the total likelihood.

 lnRy~ Normal(lna=36Ny,s=r,a, σr) Eq.
 4.13